-Designing a new segmentation model to identify patients at risk of COVID-19 to enable proactive contact to deliver appropriate support.
+Designing a new segmentation model to identify patients at risk of COVID-19 in Berkshire West ICP to enable proactive contact to deliver appropriate support.

 At SCW, our Population Health Management (PHM) team has been helping CCGs and surgeries who want to identify their patients at risk of COVID-19, in order to make proactive contact with them and to support them appropriately.

 The team worked in a collaborative way using clinical inputs and a variety of tools, including the Johns Hopkins Adjusted Clinical Groups (ACG®) system (through SCWs Insights Population Analytics (IPA) solution), to break down a large number of At-Risk people into more manageable segments, while looking through the ‘lens’ of COVID-19.

 The team designed a segmentation model with clinical input from Dr Steven Laitner of the National Association of Primary Care (NAPC) and Berkshire West ICP, to ensure the categorisation of the sub-segments contained a manageable number of individuals and also made sense clinically.